-New York State Comptroller Thomas P. DiNapoli announced the following audits and reports were issued during the week ending December 1, 2016
+New York State Comptroller Thomas P. DiNapoli announced the following audits were issued during the week ending December 31, 2016

 Source: Office of the State Comptroller

 Links to material posted on the Internet highlighted in COLOR

 Office of General Services (OGS): Business Services Center Shared Services (2016-S-16)

 The state’s 2012-13 budget established the Business Services Center within OGS as a centralized office for processing human resources and finance transactions that are common across state agencies.
 Auditors found the center has improved the consistency and efficiency of certain services it provides to its customers.
 Procurement card rebates have increased by over $4 million, and interest paid by the state has decreased by $350,000 since fiscal year 2013-14.
 Also, the center estimates it has reduced staffing costs for administering these services by $34 million annually.

 Department of Health (DOH) Medicaid Payments Made Pursuant to Medicare Part C (Follow-Up) (2016-F-16)